joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 increases (i.e., the proportion of observed “passes” should generally increase).
-* Property C: All of the IID tests must eventually “pass” at a rate consistent with the fixed p-value cutoff for some specific selection of `JENT_MEMORY_DEPTH_BITS`.
+* Property C: All of the IID tests must eventually “pass” at a rate consistent with the cutoff developed above for some specific selection of `JENT_MEMORY_DEPTH_BITS`.

 ## Example
 ### Test System
 The following tests were conducted using a system with a Intel Xeon 6252 CPU (36MB cache) and 384 GB memory.

 ### Counter Source